© Getty Images

-Family and non-family rules - When outsiders are introduced to the Queen, they naturally follow certain etiquette out of respect.
-However, the Queen is so high-ranking that even her own family must follow the same rules in her presence.
+Family and non-family rules - When outsiders are introduced to the King or Queen, they naturally follow certain etiquette out of respect.
+However, the monarch is so high-ranking that even their own family must follow the same rules in their presence.

 © Shutterstock

-- Everyone who meets the Queen is informed of this basic protocol.
+- Everyone who met Queen Elizabeth during her life was informed of this basic protocol.
 When she stands, you stand.

 © Getty Images